 Mojave National Preserve

-This park is home to water-sculpted canyons, ancient lava flows, limestone caverns, and massive sand dunes!
-And like many other parks in the region, it has Joshua trees shaping the rugged terrain.
+This park is home to water-sculpted canyons, ancient lava flows, limestone caverns, and massive dunes!
+And like many other regional parks, it has Joshua trees shaping the rugged terrain.
+This is the perfect place to spend a day enjoying Nevada’s parks.
+Book your tour here: Half-Day Mojave Desert ATV Tour from Las Vegas.

 Spring Mountain National Recreation Area (Mount Charleston)